CZ-NIC/convey/docs/convey-help-cmd-output.md

 optional arguments:
-  -h, --help            show this help message and exit --debug               On error, enter an ipdb session -F, --fresh           Do not attempt to load any previous settings / results -y, --yes             Assume non-interactive mode and the default answer to
+  -h, --help            show this help message and exit --debug               On error, enter an ipdb session -F, --fresh           Do not attempt to load any previous settings /
+                        results.
+Do not load convey's global WHOIS cache.
+(But merge WHOIS results in there afterwards.)
+  -y, --yes             Assume non-interactive mode and the default answer to
                         questions.
   --file                Treat <file_or_input> parameter as a file, never as an